microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 - We will provide utility helpers, which are registered by default.
 - We will provide prompt helpers (e.g. chat message), which are registered by default.
 - We will register all plugin functions registered on the `Kernel`.
-- We will allow customers to control which plugins are registered as helpers
+- We will allow customers to control which plugins are registered as helpers and the syntax of helpers' signatures.
   - By default, we will honor all options defined in [HandlebarsHelperOptions](https://github.com/Handlebars-Net/Handlebars.Net.Helpers/blob/8f7c9c082e18845f6a620bbe34bf4607dcba405b/src/Handlebars.Net.Helpers/Options/HandlebarsHelpersOptions.cs#L12).
   - Additionally, we will extend this configuration to include a `RegisterCustomHelpersCallback` option that users can set to register custom helpers.
 - We will allow Kernel function arguments to be easily accessed, i.e., function variables and execution settings, via a `KernelArguments` object.